artedison/Edison_Lab_Shared_Metabolomics_UGA/metabolomics_toolbox/code/net_ana/README.md

 This project provides solutions for analysis of time-series metabolic dynamics.
 Time dynamics were visualized by dimensionality reduction through FDA-PCA (functional data analysis principle component analysis).
 Functional states were found by network construction and clustering by CausalKinetiX and community clustering.

 ./src contains functions, ./scripts contains working scripts, ./tests contains test for functions.
+The user can refer to ./scripts/new_data_compare_ana.m for their first look at the analysis.

 To run the MATLAB workflow, you need to git the and add to MATLAB path for following repositories:

 1. [Metabolomics toolbox](https://github.com/artedison/Edison_Lab_Shared_Metabolomics_UGA) is the metabolomics toolbox of [Edison Lab](http://edison.ccrc.uga.edu) and contains many useful MATLAB functions for metabolic data preprocessing and statistic analysis
 2. [fda_learn](https://github.com/mikeaalv/fda_learn) is a wrapper for functions in functional data analysis library [fdaM](http://www.psych.mcgill.ca/misc/fda/downloads/FDAfuns/). fdaM library also need to be installed for the program to run properly.
 3. [subplot_tight](https://www.mathworks.com/matlabcentral/fileexchange/30884-controllable-tight-subplot) is needed for some process.

 To run the R workflow: